-Any data acquisition system, telemetry system or associated sensors additional to those provided by the ECU and ADR must be physically separate and completely isolated from any control electronics with the exception of the primary regulated voltage supply, car system ground and a single communication link to the ECU and ADR.
+- 8.4.2 Any data acquisition system, telemetry system or associated sensors additional to those provided by the ECU and ADR must be physically separate and electrically isolated from any control electronics with the exception of : - The primary regulated voltage supply. - The car system ground. - Communication links to the ECU, telemetry unit and ADR. - Power supplies, provided they are not used to power any control electronics, control sensors or actuators. - Time synchronisation lines. - Engine synchronisation lines. - An umbilical loom whose connector will remain disconnected when the car is moving.